mbdemoraes/moafs/README.md

 # Abstract

-`MOAFS` is a library for the Massive Online Analysis (MOA) [1] framework.
+`MOAFS` is a library for the [Massive Online Analysis](https://moa.cms.waikato.ac.nz/) framework.
 It is based on the [MOAReduction](https://linkinghub.elsevier.com/retrieve/pii/S0925231217302631) extension and contains the implementation of seven feature selection algorithms to be used as dimensionality reduction techniques in data streams classification problems, especially in the text-domain field.

 # Installation and requirements